Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

-Note that the monomial potentials like the ones we have considered here are already ruled out in the simple scenarios of cold inflation, according to the Planck results~\cite{Akrami:2018odb}.
-The Higgs-like potential, on the other hand, can still be compatible with the observations for some ranges of the VEV.
-However, when radiation processes are present, most notably as it is the case of these models when studied in the warm inflation context, all these potentials can be shown to agree with the observations (see, e.g., Refs.~\cite{Ramos:2013nsa,Bartrum:2013fia,Bastero-Gil:2016qru,Benetti:2016jhf,Benetti:2019kgw,Bastero-Gil:2019gao}).
-Looking ahead on the possibility of extending the analysis presented here also to warm inflation, this is why we consider the above potentials in particular, besides, of course, the fact that they are well motivated in the context of particle physics models in general.
+Note that the monomial potentials like the ones we consider here are already ruled out in the simple scenarios of cold inflation, according to the {\it Planck} results~\cite{Akrami:2018odb}.
+The Higgs-like potential, on the other hand, can still be compatible with the observations for some ranges of the {\rm VEV}.
+However, when radiation processes are present (most notably as is the case for these models when studied in the warm inflation context) all of these potentials can be shown to agree with the observations (see, e.g., Refs.~\cite{Ramos:2013nsa,Bartrum:2013fia,Bastero-Gil:2016qru,Benetti:2016jhf,Benetti:2019kgw,Bastero-Gil:2019gao}).
+Looking ahead at the possibility of extending the analysis presented here to warm inflation, this is why we consider the above potentials in particular, besides, of course, the fact that they are well motivated in the context of particle physics models in general.